opnfv/dovetail/docs/testing/user/testspecification/vimoperationsidentity/index.rst

 Dependency Description
 ======================

-The VIM identity operation test area is a part of the DefCore tempest test cases run by refstack, then inherited by dovetail.
-Refstack-client is a command line utility that allows you to execute Tempest test runs based on configurations you specify.
-It is the official tool to run Defcore test cases, which focuses on testing interoperability between OpenStack clouds.

-For Danube based dovetail release, the approved Defcore 2016.08 guidelines is adopted, which is valid for Kilo, Liberty, Mitaka and Newton releases of Openstack.
+The VIM identity operations test cases are a part of the OpenStack interoperability tempest test cases.
+For Danube based dovetail release, the OpenStack interoperability guidelines (version 2016.08) is adopted, which is valid for Kilo, Liberty, Mitaka and Newton releases of Openstack.

 Test Descriptions
 =================